 Alcohol Health & Research World – (Article; 1998) Alcoholic Beverages as a Source of Estrogens

-Biomedicne & Pharmacotherapy – (Article; 2017) Resveratrol and Endometriosis: In vitro and animal studies and underlying mechanisms (review)
+Biomedicne & Pharmacotherapy – (Abstract; 2017) Resveratrol and Endometriosis: In vitro and animal studies and underlying mechanisms (review)

 EHealth Forum – Are you Making Your Endometriosis Worse, Every Day, Without Even Realising It?

 Endometriosis Support – Drinking Red Wine May Slow Endometriosis

 Endometriosis Update – That’s an Awful Lot of Red Wine

 European Journal of Obstetrics & Gynecology and Reproductive Biology – (Abstract; Jan.
 2015)

 FloLiving – How to Stop Alcohol from Messing with your Hormones

 Gynecological Endocrinology – (Abstract; Nov.
 2014) A Potential Novel Treatment Strategy : Inhibition of Angiogenesis and Inflammation